OrdinaryMagician/saya_m/README.md

 *"Well, if it works for them, it should work for me."*

 Allows you to harmlessly wade through hazardous liquids for a limited time.
 In the process, it also allows you to breathe underwater.

-## Mag Management

-*"Shit...
-I envy those two, with their fancy military Hammerspace that autoloads everything for them."*

-You gotta do this manually, yup.
-Although it's not too complicated of a task, you gotta make sure you're in the clear before you start doing this, to avoid any nasty surprise attacks while you're deep into them mags and rounds.

-Keyboard controls are fairly simple when you're using the mag manager:
- - The left and right arrows select the mag.
- - The up and down arrows shift the mag order.
-Keep in mind this does not wrap around.
- - The enter and backspace arrows add and remove rounds.
-If the mag is empty, another press of backspace drops it.
- - The page up and page down keys change the ammo type to manage.
-Note that the selection defaults to the ammo type that the currently active weapon uses, if any.

-Important note: Since energy weapons don't actually have "rounds", all you can do is swap their order and drop any mags that are empty.

 ---